 Facet ablation, or rhizotomy, is a technique that uses a laser to remove damaged nerves that are sending pain signals.
 Candidates for this type of procedure do need to go through a thorough evaluation process to determine if rhizotomy is the correct solution.

-See if you qualify for laser spine surgery by trying our free Candidacy Check tool below before talking with someone at NJSO.
+See if you qualify for laser spine surgery by trying our free Candidacy Verification tool below before talking with someone at NJSO.

 Alternatively, if you’re ready to talk with a spine specialist, call us today at (855) 586-2615.